file-format/Docs/en/compression/bin.md

 It is important to note that the .bin file extension is used by various file formats, not just MacBinary.
 Therefore, if you encounter a BIN file that cannot be opened with the aforementioned utilities, it may be saved in a different format.
 In such cases, you may need to identify the specific file format and use the appropriate software or utility designed for that format to access the file contents.

+## What is Macbinary Archive?

+A MacBinary archive is a file format designed for early Macintosh computers, addressing the dual-fork structure of Macintosh files.
+Macintosh file systems consist of a data fork and a resource fork, holding data and metadata separately.
+To facilitate cross-system compatibility and network transfers, MacBinary encodes both forks into a single binary file.
+This format preserves the integrity of data and associated resources during transfers to non-Macintosh systems.

+## Can I delete Macbinary archive?

+Yes, you can delete MacBinary archive files if you no longer need them or if you have extracted the contents and saved them in a different format.
+MacBinary archives are simply a method of packaging Macintosh files for specific purposes like cross-system transfers or storage.
+Deleting the archive does not affect the files contained within it.

+## How to open Macbinary archive on iPhone?

+Opening a MacBinary archive on an iPhone may require the use of third-party apps since iOS doesn't have native support for this format.

+## Macbinary Archive Extract - How to Extract Macintosh Bin Files?

+To extract MacBinary (bin) files on a modern computer, you'll typically use a file extraction utility or software that supports this format.

+On Windows, use a file archiver tool that supports MacBinary files.
+Popular options include WinRAR, 7-Zip, or WinZip.

+Mac OS comes with a built-in Archive Utility that can handle various archive formats, including MacBinary.
+Find the MacBinary file in the Finder.
+Double-click on the MacBinary file.
+The Archive Utility should automatically launch and extract the contents.
+Once extraction is complete, you can find the extracted files in the same location as the original MacBinary file or in a specified destination.

 ## Other BIN files

 Here are other file types that use the **.bin** file extension.